Drea1989/Odie_robo_assistant/docs/Components.md

 ## Audio / video streaming

-Python web services running on the Pi will provide streaming for video and audio, these will be the inputs for the backend.
+Python web sockets running on the Pi will provide streaming for video and audio, these will be the inputs for the backend.

 ## Basic Computer Vision